 How we handle your homeowners or condominium association in City of Falls Church

-If your property is in an association that requires parking passes or pool passes, etc., it is the tenant's job to arrange for those passes.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to secure those passes.
 Most often the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-In some communities, you'll need to hand over the old passes before new passes can be issued.
+Sometimes, you'll need to give us the old passes before new passes can be issued.

 Landlord Reference

-a free archive for landlords in City of Falls Church
+a useful archive for landlords in City of Falls Church

-- Before you rent out your rental property in City of Falls Church
+- Before you put a renter in your property in City of Falls Church

 - Collections and evictions